-The water level controlled machine will now wash the fabrics for 6 minutes.
-The machine is then emptied and the first extraction is started.
+The water level controlled machine will now wash the fabrics for 5 minutes.
+The machine is then emptied.

-After this extraction cold water is filled to the high level for the first rinse which lasts one minute, followed by spin extraction for 30 seconds.
+Cold water is filled to the high level for the first rinse which lasts one minute, followed by spin extraction for 30 seconds.
 After the extraction comes the second rinse in cold water, ending with spin extraction, whereafter the third rinse is started.
 Fabric softener is automatically admitted during the third rinse.
 The fabrics are rinsed in cold water for two minutes followed by a spin extraction of four minutes duration.
-Finally there is a shake out for half a minute.
+Finally there is a shake out for one and a half minutes.

 нот

-Time Temp Water
+Time Temp.
+Water

 (Min.)
 Level

-Wash 1 3 Warm High
+Prewash 3 Warm High

 Detergent 1

 Drain 1

-Wash 2 6 Hot Low
+Mainwash 5 Hot Low

 Detergent 2

 Drain 1

-Extract 0.5

 Rinse 1 1 Cold High

 Drain 1

 Extract 0.5

 Rinse 2 1 Cold High

 Drain 1

 Extract 0.5

-Rinse 3 2 Cold Low
+Rinse 3 2 Cold High

 Detergent 3

 Drain 1

 Extract 4

-Shake-out 0.5
+Shake-out 1.5

-Total time (water fill time not included) 24
+Total time (water fill time not included) 24.5